3/17/2025

 What Are the Benefits of Science of Reading-Based Instruction?

-Components like phonics, vocabulary, or syntax are but a small piece of science of reading-based instruction.
+Components like phonics, vocabulary, or syntax are a small piece of science of reading-based instruction.
 As an ever-growing body of research, the science of reading continues to deepen our understanding of how we learn to read.

-The five pillars of early literacy, Scarborough’s Reading Rope, the Simple View of Reading, and Structured Literacy are all derived from the science of reading research.
+The five pillars of early literacy, Scarborough’s Reading Rope, the Simple View of Reading, and Structured Literacy are all derived from science of reading research.
 Educators can use the components within these frameworks and models to inform their teaching practices.
-By including explicit instruction in reading skills from phonemic awareness to vocabulary and semantics, teachers can make sure all students have the opportunity to achieve reading success.
+By including explicit instruction in reading skills, from phonemic awareness to vocabulary and semantics, teachers can make sure all students have the opportunity to achieve reading success.

-How to Get Science of Reading Internal Buy-In
+How To Get Science of Reading Internal Buy-In

 School Administrators

-For school administrators, like principals, consider professional learning opportunities about the science of reading specifically designed for educational leaders.
+For school administrators, including principals, consider offering professional learning opportunities about the science of reading specifically designed for educational leaders.
 Provide documents and talking points to share with community stakeholders to ensure not just teachers but parents and community members understand what the science of reading is and why it’s vital for your students.

 Teachers